maxbarnas/sigkill.dk/blog/2018-07-17-homebrew-is-the-best-thing-about-macos.md

 Of course, the main problem with Homebrew is that I don't much like the operating system on which it runs.
-But perhaps even Linux has room for an more approachable package manager for non-system applications.
+But perhaps even Linux has room for an approachable non-distribution-specific package manager for non-system applications.
 I will certainly have to take a look at [Linuxbrew](http://linuxbrew.sh/).

+Note: I had originally wanted to title this post *Homebrew is the only good thing about macOS*, but that felt a bit too provocative.